Victordiamond/Celo-movie-ticket-tutorial/README.md

 - `userTickets`: A mapping that tracks the number of tickets purchased by each user for each movie.
 - `totalRevenue`: Tracks the total revenue generated from ticket sales.

 **Define Modifiers**

-We will define three modifiers to enforce access control and ensure ticket availability
+We will define three modifiers to enforce access control and ensure ticket availability:

 ```solidity
 modifier isTicketAvailable(uint _index, uint _tickets) {